Linear Recursion: Introduction

 Several abstract machines for linear calculi are available in the literature (see for instance~\cite{MackieIC:geoim,David_WalkerChapter,LafontY:linam}).
-The novelty of our approach is that we implement a calculus that is syntactically linear (in the sense that each variable is linear in $\Lrec$ terms) and therefore there is no need to include in the abstract machine an environment (or store in the terminology of~\cite{David_WalkerChapter}) to store bindings for variables.
+The novelty here is that we implement a calculus that is syntactically linear (in the sense that each variable is linear in $\Lrec$ terms) and therefore there is no need to include in the abstract machine an environment (or store in the terminology of~\cite{David_WalkerChapter}) to store bindings for variables.
+As an application, we give a compilation of the full PCF language into $\Lrec$, establishing a relation between unbounded recursion and recursion through the use of fixpoint operators.

-Summarising, the main contributions of this paper are the following: \begin{itemize} \item We define $\Lrec$, a linear $\lambda$-calculus extended with numbers, pairs and an unbounded recursor, with a closed-reduction strategy.
-We show some properties regarding reduction (such as subject-reduction and confluence), and prove that $\Lrec$ is Turing complete by encoding the set of partial recursive functions in $\Lrec$. \item We give call-by-name and call-by-value evaluation strategies, and define a simple abstract machine for $\Lrec$, exploiting its linearity. \item We study the interplay between linearity and recursion based on fixpoint combinators, and define an encoding of PCF in $\Lrec$. \item By combining the two previous points, we obtain a new implementation of PCF via a simple stack-based abstract machine. \end{itemize}

-\paragraph*{Related notions of linearity} Three notions of linearity have been defined for functional calculi in the literature: syntactical, operational and denotational.
-Operational linearity means that arguments of functions cannot be duplicated or erased during evaluation (cf.\ {\em weak linear terms}~\cite{alves05tcs} and {\em simple terms}~\cite{klop07}).
-Denotational linearity is achieved when only linear functions can be defined in the language~\cite{gaboardi07siena,paolini08ppdp}.
-The language defined in~\cite{paolini08ppdp} is a linear version of PCF in a denotational sense: it has a linear model (linear coherence spaces) but its terms can contain more than one occurrence of the same variable.
-Finally, syntactical linearity, requires a linear use of variables in terms~\cite{Kfoury}.

-Operational linearity has great impact when the control of copying and deleting is important, as it can be used to efficiently implement garbage collection for instance.
-Note however that checking if a term is operationally linear relies on the evaluation of the term.
-For the linear $\lambda$-calculus, syntactical linearity, which can be statically checked, implies operational linearity.
 For $\Lrec$, which combines syntactical linearity with closed reduction, the fragment without recursion is operationally linear; erasing and duplication can only be done by the recursor (in linear logic~\cite{GirardJY:linl} this is done by the use of exponentials, and in other linear calculi~\cite{AbramskyS:comill,MackieIC:lilfpl,HolmstromS:linfp,David_WalkerChapter} by explicit syntactical constructs).
-Moreover, only closed terms can be erased or duplicated in $\Lrec$, thanks to the use of a closed reduction strategy.
+Moreover, only closed terms can be erased or duplicated in $\Lrec$.